DiffuMatting: Synthesizing Arbitrary Objects with Matting-level Annotation: Methodology

 \subsection{Preliminaries of Cross-attention Mechanism}

 Stable diffusion is a probabilistic model specifically designed to estimate a data distribution p(x) by iteratively reducing noise in a normally distributed variable.
 Given an input image $x_{0}$, the noise estimation process is defined as: where a Variational AutoEncoder $\Epsilon$ compress input image $x$ into low-dimension latent space $z$.
 A conditional U-Net denoiser $\epsilon_{\theta}$ aims to estimate noise $\theta$ in latent space with the aid of timestep $t$, $t$-th noisy latent representation $z_{t}$, and other text-prompt conditions $C$ extracted by text-encoder.
-The cross-attention mechanism is implemented to fuse the visual and textual embedding via: where $\ell_{Q}(\varphi(z_{t})$ is the operation to flatten and linearly project deep spatial features of noisy image $\varphi(z_{t})$ to Query vector, and $\ell_{K}(\tau_{\theta}(\mathcal{P}))$ is to lineraly project prompt $\mathcal{P}$ into textural embedding $\tau_{\theta}(\mathcal{P})$ as a Key matrix ($K$). $d$ is latent projection dimension, $\ell_{K}$ and $\ell_{Q}$ are linearly learnable projection matrices.